MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitgetpinbyid.md

 ## -returns

 A reference to an existing ACXPIN object.
-(DocsTeam - need link to ACX Object Summary topic).

 ## -remarks